jtbnz/TruckChecks/scripts/readme.md

 To ensure everything is set up correctly:

-1. Manually run the `cron_script.sh` script to verify it behaves as expected:
+1. Manually run the `email_checks.sh` script to verify it behaves as expected:

     ```bash
-    /path/to/cron_script.sh
+    /path/to/email_checks.sh
     ```

 2. Check the log file to see the output and ensure the script is functioning properly.